 Thanks to all speakers for their engagement and the exciting presentations and to all guests for the good discussions.
 For all those who did not participate in the CHESSCON Conference 2021, we are happy to provide the presentations on demand.

 IFORS 2021 Virtual – Considering the uncertainty of the COVID-19 outbreak, the IFORS 2021 was held as a VIRTUAL CONFERENCE.
 Prof. Dr.-Ing.
 Holger Schütt explains how Digital Twin optimises container terminal handling.
 After a brief overview of the container terminal simulator, he takes a closer look at Digital Twin, drawing on industry standards.

-Oliver Jelsch describes the role akquinet port consulting GmbH plays in the “H2Cool Prelude” research project and what the company expects from its collaboration.
+Oliver Jelsch describes the role akquinet port consulting GmbH plays in the “H2Cool Prelude” research project funded by European Regional Development Fund and what the company expects from its collaboration.

 How can hydrogen and fuel cell technology be used in truck refrigerated transport on the road?
 This question is currently being answered by researchers from the Institute of Shipping Economics and Logistics (ISL), Bremerhaven University of Applied Sciences, the association “H2BX – Hydrogen for the Bremerhaven Region” and our akquinet port consulting as part of the “H2Cool Prelude” project, funded by Bremerhavener Gesellschaft für Investitionsförderung und Stadtentwicklung mbH (BIS).
 The project’s practical partners are the freight forwarders Brüssel & Maass Logistik and the Frosta frozen food group, as well as the technology company Clean Logistics, which converts existing trucks to the climate-friendly hydrogen hybrid drive.